On non-primitive Weierstrass points: Background

 The rational functions $x$ and $y$ are regular on $\widetilde{C}$ and their divisors of zeros are degree $e$ and $d$, respectively, hence they have poles of orders $e$ and $d$ at $p$.
 It follows that the Weierstrass semigroup of $p$ contains $e$ and $d$, hence it contains all of $S$.
-Applying the genus formula for curves on surfaces and intersection theory on a toric surface (see e.g. \cite[Chapter 5]{fulton}), the genus of $C$ is equal to the number of interior vertices of the Newton polygon $P$; a short calculation with Pick's theorem shows that this is equal to $\frac12 (d-1)(e-1)$, which is the genus of $S$.
-Hence the Weierstrass semigroup of $p$ must be exactly $S$.
+It suffices to verify that the genus of $C$ is equal to the genus of $S$, which is $\frac12 (d-1)(e-1)$.
+This can be deduced from standard results in the geometry of toric surfaces; we summarize an argument using results from \cite{cls_toric}.
+To the convex lattice polygon $P$, we may associate, as described in \cite{cls_toric}, a toric variety $X_P$ together with a projective embedding.
+The variety $X_P$ is isomorphic to $\PP(e,d,1)$ \cite[Exercise 10.2.6(a)]{cls_toric}.
+The hyperplane sections in this embedding are subschemes cut out by equations of the form of Equation \ref{eq:toric}, so the curve $C$ is one such hyperplane section.
+By \cite[Proposition 10.5.8]{cls_toric}, the arithmetic genus of the subscheme cut out by Equation \ref{eq:toric} is equal to the number of interior lattice points of $P$.
+The area of $P$ is $\frac12 de$, and the number of boundary vertices of $P$ is $d+e+1$ (since $d,e$ are relatively prime, there are no lattice points interior to the edge from $(d,0)$ to $(0,e)$, so we need only count the points on the other two edges).
+It follows from Pick's theorem that the number of interior lattice points of $P$ is $\frac12 (d-1)(e-1)$, as desired.

 For the converse, suppose that $f,g$ are rational functions on $C$ as in the Proposition statement, and let $\widetilde{C}$ be $C \backslash \{p\}$.
 Then $(f,g)$ defines a map from $\widetilde{C}$ to the affine plane.
 The ring generated by $f$ and $g$ includes functions of every possible pole order at $p$, hence this ring includes all regular functions on $\widetilde{C}$, and $(f,g)$ is an embedding.
 Both $f^d$ and $g^e$ have pole order $de$ at $p$, so some linear combination of them has a strictly smaller pole order, hence is expressible as a linear combination of functions $f^i g^j$, where $ei+dj \leq de$.
-In other words, $\widetilde{C}$ satisfies a relation of the form $0 = \sum_{(i,j) \in P} c_{i,j} x^i y^j$.
+In other words, $\widetilde{C}$ satisfies a relation of the form $0 = \sum_{(i,j) \in P \cap \ZZ^2} c_{i,j} x^i y^j$.
 Since there can be no relations of smaller degree, this must be the generator of the ideal of (the image in the affine plane of) $\widetilde{C}$. \end{proof}